MaoZiming/papers/4-distributed-systems/49-orleans.md

 * This paper presents the design principles behind Orleans and demonstrates how Orleans achieves a simple programming model that meets these goals.
 We describe how Orleans simplified the development of several scalable production applications on Windows Azure, and report on the performance of those production systems.
 * Actors are units of isolation and distribution.
 Actors are isolated; they don't share memory.
 Two actors can communicate only by sending messages.

+## Single Threading

+* Orleans ensures that at most one thread runs at a time within each activation.
+Thus, activation state is never accessed by multiple threads simultaneously, so race conditions are impossible and locks and other synchronization primitives are unnecessary
+* By providing single-threaded access to the internal state of an actor instance.
+By not sharing data between actor instances except via message-passing.

 ## Virtual actors

 * First, an Orleans actor always exists, virtually.
 It cannot be explicitly created or destroyed. **Its existence transcends the lifetime of any of its in-memory instantiations, and thus transcends the lifetime of any particular server.**
 * Orleans actors are automatically instantiated: if there is no in-memory instance of an actor, **a message sent to the actor causes a new instance to be created on an available server**.
 An unused actor instance is automatically reclaimed as part of runtime resource management.
 * Third, the location of the actor instance is transparent to the application code, which greatly simplifies programming.
-* Fourth, Orleans can automatically create multiple instances of the same stateless actor, seamlessly scaling out hot actors.
+* **Fourth, Orleans can automatically create multiple instances of the same stateless actor, seamlessly scaling out hot actors.**

 * **Perpetual existence**: Perpetual existence: actors are purely logical entities that always exist, virtually.
 An actor cannot be explicitly created or destroyed and its virtual existence is unaffected by the failure of a server that executes it.

 * **Automatic instantiations**: Orleans’ runtime automatically creates in-memory instances of an actor called activations.
-An actor can have zero or more activations.
+An actor can have **zero or more activations.**
   * An actor will not be instantiated if there are no requests pending for it.
 When a new request is sent to an actor that is currently not instantiated, the Orleans runtime automatically creates an activation by picking a server, instantiating on that server the .NET object that implements the actor, and invoking its ActivateAsync method for initialization
 * If the server fails, the runtime will automatically re-instantiates it on a new server on its next invocation.
 * An unused actor's in-memory instance is automatically reclaimed as part of the runtime resource management.